NotCodyDenniston/Portfolio/README.md

 My very first portfolio that will land me a job!:)

 To-Do
+--get projects component working with screenshots and codebase -- create a project component with a button(code) link to projects github repo and screenshots

 -- implement database with CRUD operations
 -- create random ids and implement